dinoradulovic/k8s-create-flux-cd/README.md

 Contains scripts to set up FluxCD for Continous Delivery in GitOps way.

 It syncs the cluster with the described state in a Git repository.

 It works by installing Flux toolkit inside the cluster, which then monitors specified Git repository that contains Kubernetes manifest files and applies them to the cluster.

 Contains scripts for:
 - Bootstraping Flux
 - Creating Flux Sources and Kustomizations
-- Setting up "Automated Image Deployments"
+- Setting up "Automated Image Deployments" (for two example microservices)

 ## Boostraping Flux